Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

 \section{Introduction}

-In a recent paper~\cite{Zhang:2024ril}, we reported on a new application of the reduced basis method (RBM)~\cite{Duguet:2023wuh, Drischler:2022ipa, Melendez:2022kid} in the study of continuum physics of \emph{finite} quantum systems.
-Technical details of the study are provided in this paper.
-Readers are advised to read the short report first, which could facilitate reading the current paper.
+In a recent article~\cite{Zhang:2024ril}, I reported on a new application of the reduced basis method (RBM)~\cite{Duguet:2023wuh, Drischler:2022ipa, Melendez:2022kid} in the study of continuum physics of \emph{finite} quantum systems.
+Technical details of the study are provided in this article.
+Readers are advised to read the short report~\cite{Zhang:2024ril} first, which could facilitate reading the current article.

-By continuum physics, we mean the part of the spectrum of a Hamiltonian operator where the system can break up into subsystems (i.e., above the system's lowest threshold) and the states and observables associated with that sector of the spectrum.
+By continuum physics, I mean the part of the spectrum of a Hamiltonian operator where the system can break up into subsystems (i.e., above the system's lowest threshold) and the states and observables associated with that sector of the spectrum.
 To be quantitative, let $H(\vectheta)$ be the Hamiltonian operator.
-An important operator is $H$'s resolvent or Green's function\footnote{We are working with time-independent {\schro} equations in this work.}.
+An important operator is $H$'s resolvent or Green's function that varies with the total energy $E$.
 Its matrix element between two source states $|\so(\vectheta)\rangle$ and $|\soadj(\vectheta)\rangle$ is named amplitude $\resolventamp$, with

-The vector $\vectheta$ collects the parameters of $H$, $\so$, and $\soadj$.
+The vector $\vectheta$ collects the parameters of $H$, $\so$ and $\soadj$.